bogietec/frg-hugo-wow/content/home/books.md

   view: 1
 ---

+## St. Athanasius of Alexandria
+by Protopresbyter George D. Dragas

 ## Athanasius Contra Apollinarem
 - a new revised edition
+by Protopresbyter George D. Dragas

 ## The Patrology of Fr.
 George Florovsky
+by Protopresbyter George D. Dragas
 - an updated edition with commentary, footnotes, bibliography and supplemental materials.

 ## An Outline of Orthodox Patristic Dogmatics
 - an updated and revised edition
+by John Romanides